fdabl/fdabl.github.io/_posts/2019-03-31-Spike-and-Slab.md

 <!-- [data-example](https://cran.r-project.org/web/packages/BAS/vignettes/BAS-vignette.html) -->

 # Conclusion
 If you have stayed with me until the bitter end, awesome!
 We have covered a lot in this blog post.
 In particular, we have tackled the problem of variable selection using a Bayesian approach which allowed us to quantify and incorporate uncertainty about parameters as well as models.
 We have focused on linear regression with spike-and-slab priors and derived a Gibbs sampler for the single and multiple predictor case.
 Applying this to simulated and real data, we have seen how this leads to model-averaged parameter estimates, as well as uncertainty estimates about whether or not to include a particular predictor variable.
 Lastly, we have discussed the nuances of assigning priors to models.
 If you want to read up on any of these topics, I encourage you to check out the references below.
-Otherwise, hope to see you next month!

 ---
 *I would like to thank Don van den Bergh, Max Hinne, and Maarten Marsman for discussions about the Gibbs sampler, and Sophia Crüwell for comments on this blog post.*